emacsorphanage/fancy-battery/README.md

 Customization
 -------------

-- Faces: `fancy-battery-critical`, `fancy-battery-charging`, and `fancy-battery-discharging`
+Customize `fancy-battery-critical`, `fancy-battery-charging`, and `fancy-battery-discharging` to change the status colours used by the default mode line format.

-- Mode Line Format: `fancy-battery-mode-line`.
-See [Mode Line Format][] for more information
-- Battery status: `M-x customize-group RET battery`
+Customize `fancy-battery-mode-line` to use your own mode line format for Fancy Battery Mode.
+See [Mode Line Format][] for documentation of the format, and take a look at `fancy-battery-default-mode-line` to see how the default value is built.

+Customize `mode-line-misc-info` and `mode-line-format` to change the position at which the battery status appears in the mode line.
+Typically it's at the very end after the minor mode list, so you may want to move `mode-line-misc-info` more to the front of `mode-line-format`.

+Customize `battery-update-interval` to change the interval at which battery information is updated, and `battery-status-function` to add your own battery status backend.

 License
 -------